Nightlife

 Best Dive Bars and Casual Pubs in New York City

-Guide: Old Bars, Queer Landmarks, and Casual Pints
+Guide: Dive Bars, Old Pubs & Casual Pints

-A casual-bar guide for New York rooms where history, beer, neighborhood regulars, food, and queer nightlife landmarks matter more than mixology posture.
-It is deliberately not a cocktail guide, and it rewards travelers who want bars with a little wear on them.
+A casual-bar guide for New York rooms where history, beer, neighborhood regulars, food, dive-bar energy, and queer nightlife landmarks matter more than mixology posture.

-- McSorley's Old Ale HouseMcSorley's is a sawdust-floor beer institution where the choice is light or dark and the room is half the reason to go.
-It belongs in casual bars because it is loud, historic, and unpretentious; go early if you want atmosphere without the full crush.
+- McSorley's Old Ale HouseMcSorley's is a sawdust-floor beer institution where the choice is light or dark ale and the room is half the reason to go: loud, historic, unpretentious, and unmistakably East Village.